 Note: If you are interested in trimming down the number of standard employee processes that a hiring manager needs to complete for new employees, we strongly recommend that your new employee's first day of employment begin at New Employee Welcome and Orientation.
-Conducted by Human Resource Services (HRS), the orientation is a one-stop-shop that provides your new employees with a comprehensive introduction to employment and benefits at The University of Texas at Austin and provides them with the opportunity to complete many items on the New Employee Checklist, saving you time.
-Pre-register your new employee to begin their first day of employment at New Employee Orientation.
+Conducted by Human Resources (HR), this orientation is a one-stop-shop that provides your new employees with a comprehensive introduction to employment and benefits at The University of Texas at Austin and provides them with the opportunity to complete many items on the New Employee Checklist.
+Register your new employee to begin their first day of employment at New Employee Orientation.

 1. What to Do as Soon as You Decide Whom to Hire

-- Write an offer letter and make an offer of hire
+- Write an offer letter to make an offer of hire

 - Have an HR Contact or Delegate for your department create a background check request in the online Background Check Administration (BCA) system and notify the applicant to authorize the check electronically.
 If you prefer to give the applicant a paper form, you will ask the finalist to complete a Criminal Background Check Form.